wxyhly-en/wxyhly-en.github.io/source/_posts/compass4d.md

 excerpt: We mentioned how to use the geomagnetic field for navigation but without detail.
 We'll providing a navigation guide for explorers on 4D planets using magnetic fields, Coriolis force...
 ---

 <span class="likecode">// Note: This article involves 4D planetary direction positioning based on Hopf polar coordinates.
-Please first read [Four-Dimensional World (I): Day, Night and Seasons on Planets](/archives/orbit4d/) to understand the most basic directional terminology on 4D planets.</span>
+Please first read [4D World (I): Day, Night and Seasons on Planets](/archives/orbit4d/) to understand the most basic directional terminology on 4D planets.</span>

-Previously in "[Four-Dimensional World (VII): Electromagnetism](/archives/electm4d/)," I mentioned how to use the geomagnetic field of a 4D planet for navigation, but didn't specifically analyze how to design and use compasses.
+Previously in "[4D World (VII): Electromagnetism](/archives/electm4d/)," I mentioned how to use the geomagnetic field of a 4D planet for navigation, but didn't specifically analyze how to design and use compasses.
 This article will supplement this content, providing a correct directional identification guide for explorers on 4D planets using magnetic fields, Coriolis force, and the starry sky.
 <img src="/img/compass4d08.jpg" style="width:100%;max-width:400px" alt="A type of 3D navigation compass magnetized in both semi-parallel and semi-perpendicular directions (with East-West South-North Marp-Garp marked as EW SN GM respectively)"><!--more-->

 ### How to Design a Compass